 The Chairman of the Executive Committee (who, as already mentioned, is also Chairman of the Board of Directors), sends to the Chairman of the Audit Committee the minutes of the Executive Committee's meetings. with the supporting documentation, as well as the respective convening notices, when applicable.
 The Executive Committee provides timely and appropriate information to members of other corporate bodies upon their request.
 This mechanism ensures that the members of the administrative and supervisory bodies have permanent access to all information for the evaluation of the company's performance, situation and prospects for development.

-In addition, information on the composition of the Executive Committee and the number of meetings held annually can be found on REN's website.
+of the Executive Committee and the number of meetings held annually can be found on REN's ▼ website.